TedxHarry/Protocols/ISC-Concepts/Aggregation/Part_13_Proof_Paths_and_Fix_Playbooks.md

 ## Proof Path 8: UI

+Question:
-Question: Is UI just late?
+Is UI just late?

 Best proof:
-API already told you truth.
+- Compare UI vs API

+If API is right and UI is wrong:
-UI is only visibility, not reality.
+Indexing or cache is lying, not data.

 ---

 ## Walking the Full Proof Path

-When something is wrong, walk like this:
+Always walk in this order:

 Reality → Extraction → Mapping → Persistence → Correlation → Identity → Access → UI